SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Description of methods

 \subsubsection{Adopted descriptors and overall strategy}

-The strategy adopted by group P4 is based on a direct approach.
+The strategy adopted in method P4 is based on a direct approach.
 Depending on the track, a collection of local and global features have been calculated.
 For each feature vector $f$, a dissimilarity matrix $d_f$ has been computed, while their weighted combination produced the total dissimilarity matrix.
 The pipeline of the adopted strategy is depicted in Figure \ref{fig:P4}.

 The features used for Task A have been 3D shape descriptors from surface unfolding, a shape index describing local curvature, the volume of each protein, and the size of an encompassing bounding box.
 Differently, the ones taken into account for Task B have been global histogram characteristics of the three provided physicochemical properties.